-Viewers tuning into Netflix's Monsters: The Lyle and Erik Menendez Story are confused as to why Leslie Abramson only represented Erik.
+Viewers tuning into Netflix's Monsters: The Lyle and Erik Menendez Story are confused about why Leslie Abramson only represented Erik.

 Ari Graynor plays Leslie Abramson, the lead defense attorney for Erik in Monsters.
 She works as a renowned criminal defense lawyer in Los Angeles and is portrayed as a tenacious and aggressive advocate.